-But, in the context of his quite remarkable spiritual story, they are anything but.
+But in the context of his quite remarkable spiritual story they are anything but.

-Their parents are the founders of another famous clothing line, Comptoir des Cotonniers, and worked with Jean Paul Gaultier, which had a licensing partnership with the Jackson family.
-“We used to host the Jacksons for dinner and sit around and play guitar with Michael and his siblings,” recalls Alexandre.
+Their parents are the founders of another famous clothing line, Comptoir des Cotonniers, and worked with Jean Paul Gaultier, which had a licensing partnership with the Jackson family (“We used to host the Jacksons for dinner and sit around and play guitar with Michael and his siblings”, recalls Alexandre).

+As a young adult, Alexandre was unsure of what to do with himself.
 “I was doubting where to go in my life,” he says simply.
 “I lacked any kind of direction.”

-Alexandre’s father, Tony, a long-serving leader of the Jewish community in Toulouse, and for many years, vice-president of one of French Jewry’s central administrative bodies, the Consistoire de Paris, had a proposal – together, they would travel to Israel and meet with a certain saintly rabbi in Bnei Brak who might be able to help.
+Alexandre’s father, Tony, a long-serving leader of the Jewish community in Toulouse, and for many years, vice-president of one of French Jewry’s central administrative bodies, the Consistoire de Paris, had a proposal – together they would travel to Israel and meet with a certain saintly rabbi in Bnei Brak who might be able to help.

 “My father told me, ‘this rabbi – he knows people, he can get a feel for who you are, give you good advice’.
-I wasn’t convinced, but the opportunity to travel with my father was too good to pass up.”
+I wasn’t convinced, but the opportunity to travel with my father was too good to pass up!”

 He recalls the experience vividly.

 “We arrived at a tiny house.
 There were books everywhere.
 Everywhere.
 Not the books you keep on your shelf, the books you study all the time.
-I told the rabbi, ‘My father wants me to go into the fashion industry.’
-He took a book from behind him, focused intently on a word and told me very simply, ‘You should follow your father.’”
+I told the rabbi, ‘my father wants me to go into the fashion industry’.
+He took a book from behind him, focused intently on a word and told me very simply, ‘you should follow your father’.”